venkykatta/FirstDjangoProject/README.md

 # FirstDjangoProject

-### This repository contains the basics of the Django frame work.
+### This repository contains the basics of the Django framework.